Skip to Content

 Summary

-The strategy's sensible investment philosophy merits a High Process Pillar rating.
+The strategy's investment process inspires confidence and earns a High Process Pillar rating.
 Independent of the rating, analysis of the strategy's portfolio shows it has maintained a significant underweight position in quality exposure and an overweight in yield exposure compared with category peers.
 Low quality exposure is attributed to stocks with higher financial leverage and lower profitability.
 And a high yield exposure is rooted in holding high dividend-paying or buyback stocks.
 The strategy’s management team earns an Average People Pillar rating.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating.
 People Pillar and Parent Pillar ratings for this strategy are indirectly assigned by a Morningstar analyst rather than algorithmically derived.
 Please see the notes following each pillar section for more details.
 The details of assigning methods can be found in each pillar section.

 Rated on Published on